Diyi2020/Diyi2020.github.io/_pages/about.md

 For applications, I am mainly working on the electronic structure of Moire Material with data driven method but would be happy to discuss and explore more on any other related to

-(1)Quantum Science: Moire Material, Quantum Thermo, Correlated Physics.

-(2)Quantum Algorithm for Scientific Computing
+(1)Quantum Science and Quantum Algorithm for Scientific Computing

-(3)Applied Math: Spectral Theory for 2D Material, Quantum Dynamics
+(2)Applied Math: Spectral Theory for 2D Material, Quantum Dynamics

-(4)Machine Learning: Theory for Operator Learning
+(3)Machine Learning: Theory for Operator Learning